weiyf2001/TemT-SAC/README.md

-# TemT-SAC
-TemT-SAC model support materials.
-Due to web upload restrictions, we save larger supplementary results such as training log files and all test GIF animations in the following link:

-Baidu Netdisk: https://pan.baidu.com/s/1U2R1KrnvInvzAtw29cwB5A Passward: iitx

-# TemT-SAC and Pangu-Weather: High-Resolution Weather Forecasting Models
+# Stratospheric Airship Trajectory Planning via Temporal Perception and Dual-Source Learning

-This repository provides resources related to **TemT-SAC** and **Pangu-Weather**, two advanced deep learning models for global weather forecasting.
+This repository provides resources related to **TemT-SAC** and **Pangu-Weather**.
 It also includes information about the **ERA5 Dataset**, which serves as the foundational dataset for training and evaluation.

 ---